-The 15-hour blueprint content is divided into 8 rubrics as follows:
+The 16-hour blueprint content is divided into 6 rubrics as follows:

 |Heart Rate Variability||2 hours||HRV Biofeedback Strategies||4 hours|

 Complete blueprint coverage may be documented by courses taken at AAPB and ISNR annual conferences, when offered, or from the following providers.
 Each program is responsible for the content, pricing, schedule, and all other information for their course.
 Please contact the individual program, not BCIA, should you need further information.

-Ethics/Professional Conduct - Completion of 3 hours of course work taken within the last 5 years through: BCIA accredited training programs, university or national professional organizational courses, BCIA webinars or CE articles, etc. as would be appropriate for BCIA certification or recertification.
+Ethics/Professional Conduct - Completion of 3 hours of course work taken within the last 5 years as would be appropriate for BCIA certification or recertification.